michielvandijk/mapspamc_mwi/README.md

 with the [`mapspamc`](https://github.com/michielvandijk/mapspamc) R package for Malawi, covering the year 2010.
-To run the scripts, the user needs to install `mapspamc` and download the [mapspamc database](ADD%20link), which includes all the required input data, including subnational crop statistics for Malawi as well as global maps.
+To run the scripts, the user needs to install `mapspamc` and download the [mapspamc database](https://doi.org/10.5281/zenodo.7031917), which includes all the required input data, including subnational crop statistics for Malawi as well as global maps.
 Note that the (subnational) statistics were modified for illustrative purposes and therefore results might differ from those presented in SPAM2010 (Yu et al. 2020).
-Please use the original SPAM product when presenting crop distribution maps for Malawi.
+Please use the original SPAM database when presenting crop distribution maps for Malawi.

 Detailed information on how to install the package and run the Malawi case-study is provided in the articles of the `mapspamc` package website